516hackers/pakistan-digital-validator/README.md

 ---

 **Note**: Always prioritize user privacy and obtain explicit consent when handling personal identification data.
+This tool is designed for ethical use cases and includes built-in protections against misuse.

+**Made with ❤️ by 516 Hackers**